 This applies to conduct occurring on campus, during any College program or activity or off-campus including academic programs (Distance Education) admissions, recruitment, financial aid and employment experienced by a Mitchell Community college student, faculty or staff member, or third-party member of the College community.

 Mitchell Community College has designated Jodee Fulton, Director of Human Resources to serve as its Title IX Coordinator.
 She has been charged with monitoring compliance of Title IX and addressing Title IX concerns and complaints.
-Mrs. Fulton along with her Deputy, Ann Saunders are responsible for receiving and investigating complaints of sexual harassment, including sexual assault and sexual violence.
+Mrs. Fulton along with her Deputy, Ann Wright are responsible for receiving and investigating complaints of sexual harassment, including sexual assault and sexual violence.

 If you believe you have been sexually harassed or have been the victim of sexual violence, you may complete an Incident Report Form and/or contact the Title IX Coordinator, or Deputy Title IX Coordinator.
 During evening hours, contact Security at (704) 880-2569 to report.